joapuiib/curs-git/docs/apunts/01_introduccio/introduccio.md

     ```shellconsole
     jpuigcerver@fp:~/git_introduccio (main) $ ls -a
     .  ..  .git
+    jpuigcerver@fp:~/git_introduccio $ git status
+    On branch main

+    No commits yet

+    Nothing to commit (create/copy files and use "git add" to track)
     jpuigcerver@fp:~/git_introduccio (main) $ rm -rf .git
     jpuigcerver@fp:~/git_introduccio $ git status
     fatal: not a git repository (or any of the parent directories): .git